top of page

 About

-Jennifer has two books on Sustainable Food Systems.
-Selling Local: Why Local Food Movements Matter (2017) and The Farmers’ Market Book: Growing Food, Cultivating Community (2007) explore the relationships and trade-offs in alternative agriculture.
-She teaches courses on food and culture.
+Jennifer has written two books on local food movements.
+Selling Local: Why Local Food Movements Matter (2017) and The Farmers’ Market Book: Growing Food, Cultivating Community (2007) explore how small-scale farmers position themselves relative to industrial, hegemonic food systems, creating both personal meaning webs and transferable innovations.
+She co-edited the book Teaching Environmental Literacy across the Curriculum and Across Campus (2010).
+Her research on local food movements continues in the US and internationally.
+She teaches related courses on food and culture.

-Major grants are from the Association of American Universities, Carnegie Foundation for the Advancement of Teaching, Teagle Foundation, Indiana Arts Commission, and Indiana University.
+Jennifer’s research has been funded by grants from the US Department of Agriculture, the Lilly Foundation, Association of American Universities, Carnegie Foundation for the Advancement of Teaching, Teagle Foundation, Indiana Arts Commission, and Indiana University.

 • Twitter Social Icon